carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 > ## Discuss: Search vs Stream
 > We had an introductory look at the use of the search command and the stream command.
 > Please brainstorm what the difference(s) are between searching tweets and streaming tweets.
+> When might you choose stream over search?
+How can you use them together?
 {: .discussion}

+## Twarc let’s you interact via the v1 api and v2 api.
+We already did twarc2 timeline.
+Twarc1 timeline gives slightly different results (We need to confirm and figure out how they are different?).
+How are they different?

+Functions and utilities: refer to our guide and readthedocs.docnow.
+There will be more detail in episode 6.
+Functions / extensions: can be pip installed --and these installs stick in our Labs environment (because we have permission to install things on top of twarc)

+Our twitter guide gives advice about how to follow a real-time event, like pending #scotus decisions.